3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/morning_exercises/web-components.md

 https://medium.com/@kaelig/why-web-components-will-make-the-web-a-better-place-for-our-users-38dc3154fc1d

-In your own words, answer these questions and then we'll dsicuss:
+In your own words, answer these questions and then we'll discuss:

 1. Why do we need Web Components?
 What problems can be solved with Web Components?
 2. Have we seen similar problems in our own code?